Cess2a11/trampoline/README.md

 trampoline
 ==========

 A library for trampolining recursive calls.
-Inspired by [TailCalls.scala](https://github.com/scala/scala/blob/v2.13.0/src/library/scala/util/control/TailCalls.scala).

 # Example 1: